JamesNolan17/BackdoorBench/README.md

     └── tiny_utils.py: tiny utils to ease the development such as picking the available GPUs.
 ```

-# How to run the experiment
+## Usage:How to run the experiment

 ```bash
 bash attacks/rq_run_exp.sh <experiment_config_file>.sh